 But what happens when the things you shared with this person were necessary for everyday life?
-It’s simple enough to discard a comfy t-shirt or a novelty mug, but making the decision to get rid of something as intrinsic as the mattress you sleep on every night is a bit more of a challenge.
+It’s easy to discard a comfy t-shirt or a novelty mug, but less so to dispose of something as essential as the mattress you sleep on every night.

-Emma Johnson at Elle magazine says a mattress is one of the three key things you should part with after a long-term relationship.
-She believes it can hold an intense amount of energy from the amount of time you both spent there.
-The amount of activities that take place in, or on, a bed, can range from the romantic to the mundane, and can leave a reservoir of painful memories that are difficult to detach from the piece of furniture that features in all of them.
+Emma Johnson at Elle magazine says a mattress is one of the three most important things you should part with after a long-term relationship.
+She believes it can hold an intense amount of energy from the amount of time you both spent there and so it can continue to stimulate painful memories.

-If you’re finding that where you sleep is less a place of respite and more a space you dread to see the ghosts of former romances, then it’s best to get rid of what’s causing you so much stress.
+If you’re finding that where you sleep is a space where you dread to see the ghosts of former romances, then it’s best to get rid of what’s causing you so much stress.
 Closing that chapter on your life could be as simple as investing in a new mattress.
-After all, ‘a marital bed is a marital bed’.

 Whatever you decide, the decision is a big one, but if you have the option to buy a new mattress then this is the best time.
 After all, now you can buy a mattress that’s perfect for your sleeping habits and no-one else’s, with the option to spread your limbs over every inch of its surface . . .

 Do you think you should discard a mattress from a previous mattress?
 Let us know about your thoughts in the comments section.